Turtles All the Way Down

 In addition to traditional paid advertising on Food52 and PureWow, I created digital assets for editorial sponsorships and social media posts.
 A featured post with a recipe and photos provided great exposure for The Whole30.

-The Whole30 became a #1 New York Times bestseller and spent 114 weeks on the list.
-The follow-up books The Whole30 Cookbook, Food Freedom Forever, and The Whole30 Fast & Easy also became New York Times bestsellers.
+The Whole30 was a #1 New York Times bestselling phenomenon spending 114 weeks on the list.
+The Whole30 Cookbook, Food Freedom Forever, and The Whole30 Fast & Easy also became New York Times bestsellers.